amtambe/country_code_converter/README.md

 # cow_code_converter

-Python repo to convert country codes from Correlates of War (COW) format to country name (e.g. 990 --> Samoa).
-COW to ISO and other formats coming later.
+A set of Python classes that helps convert country codes between different formats.
+It includes ISO and COW (Correlates of War) for now but other codes will be added and the codes will be unified later.